apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 CloudStack Installation from GIT repo for Developers
 ====================================================

-This book is aimed at CloudStack developers who need to build the code.
+This guide is aimed at CloudStack developers who need to build the code.
-These instructions are valid on a Ubuntu 12.04 and CentOS 6.4 systems and were tested with the 4.2 release of Apache CloudStack, please adapt them if you are on a different operating system or using a newer/older version of CloudStack.
+These instructions are valid on a Ubuntu 12.04 and CentOS 6.4 systems and were tested with the 4.2 release of Apache CloudStack.
+Instructions adapted for Ubuntu 18.04 and CloudStack 4.11 are also available.
+Please adapt them if you are on a different operating system or using a newer/older version of CloudStack.
 This book is composed of the following sections:

 #.
 Installation of the prerequisites